wp-plugins/taxonomy-taxi-2-electric-boogaloo/readme.txt

 == Installation ==
 1. Place /taxonomi-taxi-2/ directory in /wp-content/plugins/
-1. Rewrite rules should be flushed automatically on activation, save Permalink options, or delete the `rewrite_rules` setting in your options table.
+1. Rewrite rules should be flushed automatically on activation, if not save Permalink options, or delete the `rewrite_rules` setting in your options table.
 1. Where you could previously only see posts in one term at a url like http://domain/taxonomy/slug/, you can now see all posts with any term within the taxonomy at http://domain/taxonomy/ and http://domain/taxonomy/page/2/ etc.

 == Changelog ==